wp-plugins/chamber-dashboard-events-calendar/readme.txt

 Create a calendar of events to display on your site.
 Chamber Dashboard Events Calendar is a part of the Chamber Dashboard collection of plugins and themes designed to meet the needs of chambers of commerce.

-For more information, check out plugin page at [Chamber Dashboard](http://www.dfactory.eu/) site.
+For more information, check out plugin page at [Chamber Dashboard](http://chamberdashboard.com/features/chamber-dashboard-events-calendar/).

 = Chamber Dashboard Events Calendar features: =